CyberSecuriTim/dns-overview/README.md

         - At the remote/external level:
           - The (recursive) DNS server will begin contacting external DNS servers via the internet in a hierarchical manner:
             - Root DNS server > Top Level Domain (TLD) DNS server > Authoritative DNS server
           - This is done until the domain name lookup process is completed and the lookup is resolved...or not👀
-            - If this entire DNS process is unsuccessful and the IP address for the specified domain name is not obtained then the browser or whatever searching mechanism was used will typically display an error message to the end user.
+            - If this entire DNS process is unsuccessful and the IP address for the specified domain name is not discovered then the browser or whatever searching mechanism was used will typically display an error message to the end user.

 ![image](https://github.com/user-attachments/assets/f8df8821-375d-4a56-8933-88d8f55a517b)